hyperledger/fabric/docs/source/deployguide/cadeploy.md

 The intermediate CA TLS signing certificate is generated under `FABRIC_CA_CLIENT_HOME=tls-ca/admin/msp-ica/signcert` and the private key is available under `FABRIC_CA_CLIENT_HOME=tls-ca/admin/msp-ica/keystore`.

-When you deploy the intermediate CA you will need to refer to these two file in the intermediate CA configuration .yaml file.
+When you deploy the intermediate CA you will need to refer to these two files in the intermediate CA configuration .yaml file.

 ## Deploy an organization CA